 You can spend the Favor for its special ability, or save them up.
-When you have three favors from the same Faction, you can cash them in to buy a building:
+When members of your House bring three favors from the same Faction to Control during the Planning phase, you can trade them in to buy a building:

 - Our Lady of the Infinite Repose manages secret funeral rites.
 Trading in three cards from this faction allows you to build a Spy Tower.
 (Each month, you may replace 1 minion from your deck with a Master Minion of your choice.
 These are more powerful versions of the normal minions.)

 - The Rat King oversees historians who delve into the forbidden history of the Empire.
 Trading in three cards from this faction allows you to build Tunnels.
 (You may place two tunnel markers.
 These let you move through Mount Leviathan.
 Units may move through a tunnel in a single Move order.)

 - The Spice Lords are traders who smuggle opium and forbidden coffee.
 Trading in three cards from this faction allows you to build a Trade Route.
 (Connect three regions with Road markers.
 Units can move along all regions connected by roads in one movement.
 If there are any non-allied units on the route, your units must stop on their space.)

 - The Cult of the God Emperor practices ruthless imperialism and undying loyalty.
 Trading in three cards from this faction allows you to build a Chapel.
 (Choose one player in your House.
 They become a Priest, and may now perform Marriages.)